hongl-fnst/dnf/README.md

 ```
 #### (5) Confirm install
-&emsp;&emsp;If you select "No" in the "license" interface, but there is GPLV3 packages in the dependences,
+&emsp;&emsp;If you select "No" in the "license" interface, but there is GPLV3 packages in the dependencies,
 <br>&emsp;&emsp;a dialog box will ask your decision.
 ```
         ┌────────────────────────┤ GPLv3 that be depended ├────────────────────────┐